microsoft/vscode-go/README.md

 - guru: `go get -u -v golang.org/x/tools/cmd/guru`
 - gotests: `go get -u -v github.com/cweill/gotests/...`

-If you wish to have the extension use a separate GOPATH for its tools, set the VSCODE_GOTOOLS environment variable to the desired path.
+If you wish to have the extension use a separate GOPATH for its tools, set `go.toolsGopath` to the desired path in the Visual Studio Code settings.

 To install the tools manually in the current GOPATH, just paste and run:
 ```bash